Preventive Service Planning

 IBM Spectrum Control retained the deleted file set information, either because the probe was not run after the file set was deleted or because the retention period of the file set has not expired.

 The file set information was deleted in the other system before the new fileset with the existing ID was created.

-SVC/Storwize may not accurately report used space of data reduction pools and deduplicated volumes
+IBM SAN Volume Controller and IBM Storwize devices might not accurately report used space of data reduction pools and deduplicated volumes

 Running multiple optimization recommendations at the same time results in a Pool Exhaustion Exception error